Scouting America

 • (c) Seed an area of at least one-fifth acre for some worthwhile conservation purposes, using suitable grasses or legumes alone or in a mixture.

 • (d) Study a soil survey report.
 Describe the things in it.
-On tracing paper over any of the soil maps, outline an area with three or more different kinds of soil.
-List each kind of soil by full name and map symbol.
+Using tracing paper and a pen, trace over any of the soil maps, and outline an area with three or more different kinds of soil.
+List each kind of soil by full name and map symbol

 • (e) Make a list of places in your neighborhood, camps, school ground, or park that have erosion, sedimentation, or pollution problems.
 Describe how these could be corrected through individual or group action.

-• (f) Carry out any other soil and water conservation project approved by your merit badge counselor.
+• (f) Carry out any other soil and water conservation project approved by your counselor.

 Get the Soil and Water Conservation Merit Badge Pamphlet